Colon PolypsReturn to Overview Page

-Most people with colon polyps don’t have symptoms, so you can’t tell that you don’t have polyps because you feel well.
+Most people with colon polyps don’t have symptoms.
+You can’t tell that you have polyps because you feel well.
 When colon polyps do cause symptoms, you may

 - have bleeding from your rectum.
 You might notice blood on your underwear or on toilet paper after you’ve had a bowel movement.

 - have blood in your stool.
-Blood can make stool look black, or blood can show up as red streaks in your stool.
+Blood can make stool look black or can show up as red streaks in your stool.

-- feel tired because you have anemia and a lack of iron in your body.
+- feel tired because you have anemia and not enough iron in your body.
 Bleeding from colon polyps can lead to anemia and a lack of iron.

-Many other problems can cause these symptoms.
-If you have bleeding from your rectum or blood in your stool, you should contact your doctor right away.
+Many other health problems can also cause these symptoms.
+However, if you have bleeding from your rectum or blood in your stool, contact your doctor right away.

 What causes colon polyps?

 Experts aren’t sure what causes colon polyps.
-However, research suggests that certain factors, such as age and family history can increase your chances of developing colon polyps.
+However, research suggests that certain factors, such as age and family history, can raise your chances of developing colon polyps.
 Learn who is more likely to develop colon polyps.